PyPSA/technology-data/docs/design.md

 #### 🧵 Main Flow

-1. User loads datasets (e.g., from JSON, CSV, or DataFrame) into separate `DataPackage` or `TechnologyContainer` objects or creates them programmatically through the package's class interface.
+1. User loads datasets (e.g., from JSON, CSV, or DataFrame) into separate `DataPackage` or `TechnologyCollection` objects or creates them programmatically through the package's class interface.
 2. User inspects the datasets to identify differences in currency, year, units, or other conventions.
 3. User applies transformation methods as needed:
     - `.adjust_currency(target_currency)`
     - `.adjust_scale(target_capacity, scaling_exponent)`
     - `.adjust_region(target_region)`
-    - Unit conversions per parameter via Technology or TechnologyContainer level methods
+    - Unit conversions per parameter via Technology or TechnologyCollection level methods
 4. User repeats or chains transformations as required or desired for each dataset.
 5. User verifies harmonization by inspecting key parameters and units.
 6. Harmonized datasets are now ready for comparison, merging, or further analysis.